-In historical terms, it seems very likely that 2017/18 cotton ending stocks-to-use will be at least ten percentage points higher than the level for the 2016/17 marketing year.
+Ending Stocks.
+In historical terms, it seems very likely that 2017/18 cotton ending stocks-to-use will be a couple of percentage points higher than the level for the 2016/17 marketing year.
 History shows that an increase in ending stocks and stocks-to-use is typically associated with price weakness.
-It is certainly possible to still have brief bursts of higher futures prices from weather market situations, driven by speculative buying.
-Again, this is similar to what happened in the summer of 2016.

-The 2017/18 balance sheet belies a lot of downside price risk for the 2017 crop.
-Growers should consider that the Dec’17 contract has a good chance to trade from the upper 70s to the lower 60s over the next six months.
-It is further possible, as emphasized on the April and May Ag Market Network panels, that ICE cotton futures could slip into the mid to lower 50’s by harvest time.
+Growers should consider that the Dec’17 contract has a good chance to trade into the lower 60s by mid-Fall, and perhaps even into the 50’s after that.
 That could certainly happen if we have 19+ million bale crop, or have below-average quality, or both.
 The weaker price scenario is also tied to the strong possibility of increasing foreign new crop supplies.
 This possibility strongly suggests that growers should consider forward contracting while they still can, or (second best) hedging downside risk with put option strategies.

 The new crop world market will have to deal with increased production and continued slow growth.
 Fortunately, world consumption is still expected to slightly exceed world production, but this will slow efforts to reduced world ending stocks.
 It may also lead to price pressure next fall when both new crop supplies and stocks-to-use outside China are increasing.
-For example, the world’s top cotton producer, India, is will likely have increased cotton acreage and perhaps an above average monsoon season).
+For example, the world’s top cotton producer, India, is will likely have increased cotton acreage and production (assuming an average monsoon season).
 In fact, the issue lately in India is whether excess rain and extreme flooding in cotton areas like Gujarat will result in a net increase or a net reduction of cotton production.
 Also, the most important cotton growing states in India are reportedly also experiencing a serious pink bollworm outbreak.